Skip to main content

 How Lists work with Templates & Analytics

-• Keep data consistent across forms and projects
+• Maintain consistent data across projects

 Common Lists Use Cases